-So its time to toughen up, cupcake.
-One way to achieve this is to lead a more natural life and that means a little more challenge.
-However not all challenges are equally good.
-The best challenge does not come from working ever longer hours in the office or playing Call of Duty on the XBox with the difficulty setting turned up.
-The best challenges come from overcoming obstacles that our ancestors would have dealt with.
+The best challenge does not come from working ever longer hours in the office or playing Call of Duty with the difficulty setting turned up.
+The best challenges come from overcoming natural challenges that our ancestors would have dealt with.

 We evolved in challenging natural environments.
 Imagine living as a hunter gatherer on the African Savannah or as a caveman in France during the Ice Age.
-So our ancestors learnt to get pleasure from solving their problems….getting food, building a shelter, finding friends, conceiving and raising children, escaping a predator.
-Evolution rewards the skills, activities and experiences that increase our incidence in the gene pool.
-The most rewarding stuff is solving the problems that we would have encountered in the natural environment.
+Our ancestors needed to solve problems….getting food, building a shelter, finding friends, conceiving and raising children, escaping predators.
+Evolution rewards the activities and experiences that solve these problems.

-I got up on Saturday as the sun started to rise.
-Since busting out of the Prison Camp earlier this year, The Escape Artist has not required the services of an alarm clock.
+I got up on Saturday as the sun started to rise (since busting out of the Prison Camp earlier this year, I haven’t needed an alarm clock).
 I then went out mountain biking with a group of local guys.
 I think of this a bit like replicating the environment of paleolithic hunting – an early morning start, a group experience, a mix of guys co-operating surrounded by beautiful countryside.

 On my return from this, my normal policy would be to reward myself for the exercise with a slap up late breakfast or brunch.
-But, as this was the day of the Fasting Experiment, I replicated the experience of an unsuccessful hunt with no subsequent protein feast.
+But, as this was the day of the Fasting Experiment, I replicated the experience of an unsuccessful hunt and did not eat.

-Hunting wild animals and living as a hunter gatherer would have been an irregular type of gig with a large degree of volatility in the outcomes.
+Living as a hunter gatherer would have been an irregular gig with a lot of volatility in the outcomes.
 Sometimes you would have got lucky and caught an antelope.
 Othertimes you would have struck out and gone hungry or been forced to eat like Bear Grylls when he’s scraping the bottom of the food chain.

 In the brilliant book The New Evolution Diet, Arthur De Vany points out that almost every living creature through history would have gone hungry now and again.
-It seems intuitive that our bodies are likely well evolved to periods of fasting and that responding to intermittent fasting is embedded in our metabolism.
+So our bodies are highly likely to be well evolved not only to cope with periods of intermittent fasting but maybe to thrive on it?

-One phrase that I’ve heard people misuse is that your body is like an engine…you first have to put fuel in for it to work.
+People sometimes say that your body is like an engine…you first have to put fuel in for it to work.
 But if you think about our ancestral environment, we hunted to be able to eat….we did not eat to be able to hunt.
 Our bodies are infinitely more complex than an engine.
-We have millions of cells and other organisms inside us and incredibly complex feedback mechanisms honed over millions of years of evolution.
+They are complex systems with feedback mechanisms honed over millions of years of evolution.

-It seems entirely plausible to me that fasting has non-obvious health benefits and that insufficient variety in our diets could be bad for us.
-De Vany argues that when we experience an environment of abundance our bodies focus on cell growth.
-When we experience an environment of scarcity, signals triggered by hunger tell our cells to focus on repair rather than new growth.
+It seems entirely plausible to me that fasting has non-obvious health benefits.
+De Vany argues that when we experience an environment of food abundance our bodies focus on cell growth.
+When we experience an environment of food scarcity, signals triggered by hunger tell our cells to focus on repair rather than new growth.
 So periodic fasting prompts cells to fix themselves and so is a way to slow ageing and maybe avoid some cancers?

 According to De Vany, during times of plentiful nutrition, the most effective way for DNA to propagate itself is through reproduction, since there is enough energy out there to support offspring.
 When there is no excess, DNA is best served by not reproducing….low levels of food (especially carbohydrate) signal that it is in the DNA’s interest to preserve itself through gene repair and cell maintenance.

-There is no need to email me telling me that I’m not an expert in biology and nutritional science.
+There’s no need to email telling me that I’m not an expert in nutritional science.
 I already know that.
 Here’s the thing: I don’t need to know the scientific detail to understand its possible that fasting could have physical benefits.
 I just need to understand that evolution is a powerful process and that we are well adapted to the environmental conditions that applied throughout most of our history.

 The fasting experience itself was surprisingly easy.
 I continued to function just fine – throughout most of Saturday I felt sharp and alert.
 I drank liquids (tea, coffee, water) which distracted from the feeling of hunger.
 I went to bed slightly early on the Saturday night (and I slept well) so that the fasting would go on whilst asleep – no willpower required.

-On waking on Sunday morning, I felt normal – and not much hungrier than any other day.
+Waking up on Sunday morning, I felt good and no hungrier than any other day.
 Like many things in life, the anticipation of fasting for a full day was much scarier than the actual experience.
-This is why we should spend more time experimenting and less time inventing excuses.
+This is why we should spend more time experimenting.

 In future, I plan to continue to skip the odd meal once or twice a week and maybe a full day a few times a year.
-Nothing too difficult.
+Nothing too drastic or difficult.